Department of Secondary and Middle School Education

 English Education, Critical Literacy, Critical Pedagogy, Cultural Responsive Teaching, Urban Education, Critical Race Theory, Intersectionality, African American Students Schooling Experiences

-Founder, Nurturing Culturally Responsive Equity Teachers (NCRET) Research Project.
+Founder and Director, Nurturing Culturally Responsive Equity Teachers (NCRET) Research Project.
 The Project is designed to groom selected undergraduate education students into culturally responsive teachers for social justice and equity.

 BRI 109 - BASIC READING SKILLS/READING RATE